UChicago240h/syllabus/introduction.md

 > getArea 2.0 4
 >>> 20.0
 ```
 Awesome.
 There's plenty more to be said for this example, but we'll leave it as is for the time being.
-Types are something that beginning Haskellians spend a lot of time initially struggling with, so do invest the time in understanding and learning how to compose them.
+There's plenty more to be said about Haskell's type system, much of which we'll cover down the line.
+Truth be told, the system is so omnipresent and powerful that a lot of beginner Haskellians spend much of their time struggling within its confines.
+More will be said about this type system, but for now, trust me when I say that it is worth taking the time to master this system and really understand how your types are functioning.

+## Control Flow
+Haskell's take on control flow far outstrips what we're used to seeing with the standard Algol-family *if-then-else* constructs.
+Haskell provides us with a number of takes on control flow that encompass function overloading

+### Pattern Matching

+### Guards

+### List Comprehensions

+### Cases

 ## Lists
 Haskell's take on lists is quite a bit different than what we're used to in imperative languages.
 Firstly, access time is not constant, but linear.
 Additionally, lists are constructed in a way that iterative traversal is impossible, forcing us to rely on recursion.
 Let's take a look at some of these details: